8 expert-recommended lead generation best practices

 1. Strike a balance between inbound and outbound marketing

-“I see a lot of companies go all in on one or the other, but if you want a healthy pipeline, you need both.
+“Many companies focus exclusively on one approach.
+A healthy pipeline requires both inbound and outbound strategies working together.
 Inbound marketing is a great long-term lead generation tactic, while outbound is perfect for speeding up your sales cycle and filling up your funnel with sales-qualified leads.”

 Vishnepolsky advises using automated, multichannel marketing with at least 22 touchpoints to generate leads with outbound marketing.